s57cyber/S57-Python-Rar-Zip-Cracker/README.md

 ## Code Walk-through & Learning resources links
 **YouTube: https://www.youtube.com/channel/UCRBcEf9i_Iq6hbl6T3h0QHA**

+Disclaimer: This repository is for research purposes only, the use of this code is your responsibility.
+I take NO responsibility ...
+AT YOUR OWN RISK.
+Once again, ALL files available here are for EDUCATION and/or RESEARCH purposes ONLY.

 *THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE